adonegan/milestone4-mycomicjumble/README.md

 ### VSCode

 On my local machine I used VSCode to add and edit my code.
 This enabled me to download my own necessary dependencies and packages.
-You can download VSCode for your machine on Visual Studio Code's website here <https://code.visualstudio.com/docs/setup/setup-overview>.
+You can download VSCode for your machine on [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview)'s website.
 You can add extensions to help with your project.
 Use its source control tab to commit and push changes to your local repository.

 ### Django